-In this setting, Theorem \ref{theoAlgorithmFinal} in \hyperref[sec4]{Section 4} provides a backward calculation algorithm to identify Pareto optimal equilibria through a finitely replicating sequence.
-The algorithm is based on the fact that, by departing from the well-known set of Pareto optimal equilibria of the tail economies, one may use equilibrium equations to ``move'' backwards and correctly approach at least one efficient equilibrium of the reference economy.

-This last contribution is, therefore, directly related to the computation literature on overlapping generations (e.g., \textcite{Auerbach_1987,ImrohorogluJoines_1999}).
+In this setting, Theorem \ref{theoAlgorithmFinal} provides a backward calculation algorithm to identify Pareto optimal monetary equilibria through nested compact sets obtained from a finitely replicating sequence.
+The algorithm is based on the fact that, by departing from the well-known set of Pareto optimal equilibria of the tail economies, we can use equilibrium equations to ``move'' backward and correctly approach at least one efficient monetary equilibrium of the reference economy.
+Hence, this last contribution is directly related to the literature on computational methods and overlapping generations economies (e.g., \textcite{Auerbach_1987,ImrohorogluJoines_1999, DeNardi_1999})

-After this \hyperref[sec1]{Introduction}, the outline of the article is as follows. \hyperref[sec2]{Section 2} builds the overlapping generations economy $\mathcal{E}$ and \hyperref[sec3]{Section 3} states the main definitions of the article (e.g., of the subset of Pareto optimal equilibria and of prone to savings economies). \hyperref[sec3]{Section 3} also derives several results with respect to the set of equilibria of $\mathcal{E}$. \hyperref[sec4]{Section 4}, then, focuses on the backward calculation algorithm and the existence results.

-Finally, a brief discussion of the results and the motivation of this article is presented in the \hyperref[sec5]{Conclusion} and all the proofs are stated in the \hyperref[appn]{Appendix}.
+After this \hyperref[sec1]{Introduction}, the outline of the paper is as follows. \hyperref[sec2]{Section 2} builds the overlapping generations economy and \hyperref[sec3]{Section 3} states the main definitions and the existence theorems. \hyperref[sec4]{Section 4} then focuses on the backward calculation algorithm.
+Finally, a brief discussion of the results and the motivation of this paper is presented in the \hyperref[sec5]{Conclusion} and all the proofs are stated in the \hyperref[appn]{Appendix}.